 We see that Full Frame sensors have more than one light step of advantage over APS-C.

 In any case, it is seen that there is a fairly clear correlation between the size of the sensor and the signal-to-noise ratio that we can achieve.

 A situation where all cameras suffer:

-Imagine that we want to take photos of our son / daughter who practices some kind of sport in a sports hall.
+Imagine that we want to take photos of our son/daughter who practices some sport in a sports hall.

 In pavilions, especially in small ones, the lighting is usually quite bad.

-On the other hand, we need a high shutter speed to 1) freeze the movement of the players and 2) to avoid shake if we shoot freehand
+On the other hand, we need a high shutter speed to 1) freeze the players’ movement and 2) avoid shake if we shoot freehand.

 Let’s assume an initial configuration that gives us a correct exposure: